The Cheonggyecheon Stream Walk: A Seoul Commuter's After-Work Ritual

 Essential Tips

 • Wear Comfortable Shoes: The paths are well-maintained, but you’ll still want to wear something comfortable—especially if you plan to walk the entire 11 km length.
+A good pair of walking shoes can make your experience much more enjoyable, particularly if you intend to explore the areas surrounding the stream.

 • Time Your Visit: If you can, aim for a weekday evening.
 It’s less crowded than weekends, allowing for a more peaceful experience.
+Early evenings often feature a cooler breeze, making it more pleasant to stroll.

 Picturesque view of a park in Seoul, featuring a stream and modern high-rise buildings.